pyjarrett/OMSCS_Survival_Guide/README.md

 Build rewards into your process.
 I've always thought this was silly until I actually started doing it.

+# The "A"/"B" method.

+Let's say you just want to get done with graduate school in the minimum amount of time.
+You want to take the summers off so you get a break, but still want to get done quickly in 5 semesters.
+Enter: the "A" "B" method.
+The idea of this is to take 2 classes per semester and go for an "A" in one class and a "B" in the other.
+The idea is to not stress yourself out too much trying to get an "A" in both classes, while still finishing the program as quickly as possible.
+Keep in mind that to safely pursue this methodology, you should probably go for the "A" in your specialization because you need to get at least a "B" in that course, and go for the "B" in the class which you see as being easier or not in your specialization.
+This way, if you get a "C" the class will still count.

 # I hope that covers it

 If you have any other questions you want added onto this, just post below or